CLARIAH/mediasuite-info/docs/howtos/user-projects.md

 - Adding personal collections to the Workspace to apply Media Suite functions such as search and annotation

-- Programming with data using Jupyter Notebooks
+- Programming with data using Jupyter Notebooks (only limitedly available

+In the Figure below, an overview of these functions is presented:

  <img src="https://github.com/CLARIAH/mediasuite-info/blob/master/docs/_images/workspace.jpg?raw=true" width="600px" />